-Shib Sibs Win Bronze, French Pair Win Silver In 'Incredible' Ice Dance Final
+Canadians Burn Up The Ice, Shib Sibs Win Bronze In 'Incredible' Ice Dance Final

 Maia and Alex Shibutani rose to win a bronze medal in ice dance at the Pyeongchang Winter Olympics on Tuesday, turning in an artful routine named "Paradise."